Housing Costs & Considerations

 - If it is determined by the University that the student’s health renders group living hazardous, then this Agreement shall terminate upon notice to the student.
 The University will make a pro rata refund of the housing fee paid.

-- If a student, who is currently enrolled in the University, breaches the Housing Agreement by not occupying an assigned room or by vacating the room prior to the end of the spring term as specified in A.1., the student is obligated to pay charges for both semesters.
-If no additional unoccupied space will result from the breach, then Residence Life and Housing may grant approval in advance to make pro rata charges for the room.
+- If a student, who his currently enrolled in the University, breaches the Housing Agreement by not occupying an assigned room or by vacating the room prior to the end of the spring term as specified in A.1., the student is obligated to pay charges for both semesters.
+If no additional unoccupied space will result from the breach, then the Office of Residence Life and Housing may grant approval to make pro rata charges for the room.

 D. General Conditions

 - The University reserves all rights in connection with the assignment or reassignment of rooms.
 The University further reserves the right to close the residence hall and to terminate agreements at any time when the University determines in its discretion that it is reasonably necessary and appropriate to do so.
 Additionally, any student whose actions are found by the University or its designated agent to be detrimental to the welfare of a student living group, or in violation of University rules and regulations set forth in the current Student Handbook or Residence Life and Housing publications, may be required to withdraw from the housing assigned without further University obligation.

 - if a student is assigned a room for the next academic year and is academically ineligible to continue at the end of the first summer session immediately preceding, the room assignment will be cancelled.
 If the student attends the second summer session and is permitted to return in the fall, the student may request placement on a wait list, but housing is not guaranteed.

 - In the event this Agreement is used for assignments after the fall semester has begun, it will be effective for the remainder of the academic year.